Vaibhavs10/llmx/README.md

 ## Model Storage

-Models are stored in `~/.llmx/models/` by default.
-Each model is stored in its own directory named after the model ID.
+Models are stored in the Hugging Face Hub's default cache location (`~/.cache/huggingface/hub` on Unix systems).
+This allows for better integration with other tools and avoids duplicating storage.
+The `llmx` tool manages only the running state of models in `~/.llmx/running.json`.

 ## Requirements